The-Pocket/PocketFlow-CPP/README.md

 # PocketFlow C++

-A minimalist workflow framework, ported from Python to C++.
+A minimalist LLM framework, ported from Python to C++.

 ## Overview